openharmony/docs/en/device-dev/porting/implementation-of-apis-at-the-hal.md

 └── wifi_hotspot.c
 ```

 The SoC needs to implement related APIs.
-For details about the dependency of OpenHarmony on the chip peripheral APIs, see  [Header Files of WLAN](https://gitee.com/openharmony/communication_interfaces_kits_wifi_lite/tree/master/wifiservice).
+For details about the dependency of OpenHarmony on the chip peripheral APIs, see  [header files of WLAN](https://gitee.com/openharmony/communication_wifi_lite/tree/master/interfaces/wifiservice).